wehlutyk/thesis/content/3-gistr-4-results.md

 ](images/gistr/gistr-dimensions-branch.pdf){#fig:gistr-dimensions-branch}

 ![Utterance dimension.
-This level looks at the detail of a transformation, and turns it into a one-dimensional series of events by normalising the alignment between parent and child utterances: parent and child are merged into the same index, and blocks of insertions face-to-face with deletions are ordered by deletions first and insertions second.
+This level looks at the detail of a transformation, and represents it with a diagram that compresses the pair of sequences produced by aligning parent and child utterances.
-We further set aside the information provided by word exchanges, and only keep from those events the fact that a word is conserved or replaced (discarding its change of index).
-This procedure yields a series of conservations (C), replacements (R), insertions (I), and deletions (D), shown underneath the axis' arrow on the right.
+This diagram uniquely represents the transformation, and merges any variations in encoding that can exist in pairs of sequences with gaps.
 ](images/gistr/gistr-dimensions-utterance.pdf){#fig:gistr-dimensions-utterance}

+![Parent and child arrays of operations.
+The transformation diagram is further simplified by discarding the change in position encoded by word exchanges, and only keeping the information on whether a word is conserved or replaced.
+This procedure results in two arrays of word operations: a parent array made of conservations (C), replacements (R) and deletions (D), and a child array made of conservations, replacements and insertions (I).
+Conservations and replacements in the parent array, if not involved in exchanges, are linked to their corresponding operation in the child array, such that we can compute the distance between a block of insertions in the child and a block of deletions in the parent (except when exchanges separated the blocks).
+](images/gistr/gistr-utterance-arrays.pdf){#fig:gistr-utterance-arrays}

 Analysis dimensions.
-Transformations are analysed along two dimensions, each of which yields a series of events with its own types.
+Transformations are analysed along two dimensions.
 The branch dimension only looks at whether utterances are transformed or not, thus sees a series of T (transformed) and C (conserved) events.
-The utterance level looks at the detail of the transformations, thus sees a series of C (conservation), R (replacement), I (insertion), and D (deletion) events.
+The utterance level looks at the detail of the transformations, and after simplification represents them with two arrays of operations, one for the parent utterance (made of C, R and D operations) and one for the child utterance (made of C, R and I operations).
 This example is built on branch #49 from @fig:gistr-lineage-tree.
 \todo{Make this work in grayscale}
 </div>

-#### A model of bursts
+#### Bursty behaviours

-We now wish to move beyond such simple observations and quantify the regularities of transformations on both dimensions.
+We now wish to quantify the regularities of transformations on both dimensions.
-Our first step is to quantify the extent to which each dimension does indeed feature bursty behaviour.
+Our first step is to measure the extent to which each dimension does indeed feature bursty behaviour.
 Following @jo_circadian_2012 [who rely on @goh_burstiness_2008], we measure the burstiness of a series of events through the parameter $B$ defined as

 $$B = \frac{\sigma - \mu}{\sigma + \mu}$$

 where $\sigma$ and $\mu$ are respectively the standard deviation and mean of the distribution of inter-event times in the series of events.
+The same computation applies to arrays of operations (the two have the same mathematical description).
 $B$ has values between -1 and 1;
 $B = -1$ corresponds to a perfectly regular process ($\sigma = 0$, and $\mu > 0$ is the constant period between events), $B = 0$ indicates a burstiness equivalent to that of a Poisson process, where the occurrence of a new event does not depend on the presence of previous events (and $\sigma = \mu$), and $B = 1$ corresponds to an asymptotically perfectly bursty process (it is the limit $\sfrac{\mu}{\sigma} \rightarrow 0$).
 In other words, $B$ measures the intuition according to which a process with average inter-event time shorter than its standard deviation will often have events close to each other with a few long periods without events, and a process with an average inter-event time longer than its standard deviation will have events more evenly spaced (relative to their mean spacing).